 There are Safeguarding Adults concerns but the adult at risk has mental capacity, is living at home and they are confident that they can protect themselves from further harm and they do not wish any action to be taken under the procedures.
 Practitioners must be confident that the adult at risk is making this decision without undue influence, threats or intimidation.
-If there are no other people at risk from the person causing the harm, there will be no more action under the procedures at this time.
-In this situation there should be clear agreement about this with the adult at risk that there will be no more action under the procedures.
-They should be given information about harm and neglect, possible sources of help and support and whom they can contact if they should change their mind or the situation changes and they no longer feel able to protect themselves.
+If there are no other adults at risk from the person causing the harm, no further action is necessary.
+There should be clear agreement about this with the adult.
+They should be given information about harm and neglect, possible sources of help and support and whom they can contact if they should change their mind, or the situation changes and they no longer feel able to protect themselves.